The Case for Small Businesses

 What Should Quibi Have Done?

-Using Loewy’s lessons, in order to make the shows on Quibi familiar as well as its short format, they should have gone with the freemium model by giving one month free with an additional month if they get someone to join.
+Using Loewy’s lessons, to make the shows on Quibi familiar and its short format, they should have gone with the freemium model by giving one month free with an additional month if they get someone to join.
 This will give time for people to bond with the shows before introducing the paid no-commercial version.
 Hulu used this same pricing strategy and it worked out well for them.

 According to Vulture article Is Anyone Watching Quibi?

-This production pace and cash burn is difficult to sustain and now, in a fire sale, they are giving out free 6 month trial memberships in an attempt to gain viewership but it was too little too late.
+This production pace and cash burn are difficult to sustain, and now, in a fire sale, they are giving out free 6-month trial memberships in an attempt to gain viewership, but it was too little too late.

 Psychographics of Hipsters